KRVY-FM

 KRVY-FM (97.3 FM, "97-3 The Kangaroo") is a variety hits formatted radio station serving Alexandria, Minnesota.

 The station is licensed to the community of Starbuck, Minnesota, and owned Tor Ingstad's Ingstad Media.

-On 11/1/19, KRVY began stunting with Christmas music under the branding "97.3 Happy Holidays."
-Previously, it ran an Adult Contemporary format for many years under the branding '97.3 the River', mostly through the Westwood One Adult Contemporary service besides the morning show.
+On November 1, 2019, KRVY began stunting with Christmas music under the branding "97.3 Happy Holidays."
+The station previously ran an Adult Contemporary format for many years under the branding "97.3 the River"; this was primarily through the Westwood One Adult Contemporary service, in addition to the morning show.

 On December 26, 2019, KRVY flipped to a Variety hits format branded as "97.3 The Kangaroo."